lmanzanillas/ULALAP/README.md

 ```

-You can just add the previous commands in a setup_geant4.sh file and just use
+Then just source the file
 ```
 source setup_geant4.sh